Felix-Graham/Education/README.md

       python3 quiz.py load

-which will create a text file called 'config.txt' in the folder.
+which will create a text file called `config.txt` in the folder.
 This simply stores the address of the code, meaning that you don't have to manualy edit it.

 ## Usage